-Updated Habitat Management Plan Silo Ridge Resort Community

-Town of Amenia Dutchess County, New York
+Updated Habitat Management Plan Silo Ridge Resort Community Town of Amenia Dutchess County, New York

-March 3, 2014
+June 6, 2008 March 3, 2014

-This Habitat Management Plan was originally prepared by The Chazen Companies (2008) and included as Appendix F of the Silo Ridge Resort Community EIS, and has been revised by VHB on behalf of Silo Ridge Ventures, LLC to reflect changes associated with the current Master Development Plan.
+This Habitat Management Plan was originally Pprepared by The Chazen Companies document reflect changes associated with the current Master Development Plan.

+(2008) and included as Appendix F of the Silo Ridge Resort Community EIS, and has been

+.
+Revised by VHB on behalf of Silo Ridge Ventures, LLC, in red-lined version to